 PiNK’s mAb can be used as a companion diagnostic tool allowing for precision medicine methodology and it has also the potential of an effective adjunct to surgical resection of the primary tumor and chemotherapy in preventing metastasis.

 The intended initial indication is treatment of non-small cell lung carcinoma (NSCLC) in combination with targeted therapy or immunotherapy.
 NSCLC represents 80-85% of all lung cancers, with an estimated incidence of ~470,000in key markets.
 Roughly 65% of all patients are diagnosed with advanced cancer, which cannot be treated strictly by surgical means.
 The unmet need in this patient population is high, with 5-year survival <10%.
 In the future, other solid cancers expressing the target may be considered.

 Dr. Rachel Eren, CEO

 Dr. Eren received her Ph.D. in Cell Biology from the Weizmann Institute of Science and an MHA from Ben Gurion University.
-She has over 20 years’ experience in the biotech industry in various roles from early stage drug discovery and development to advance stage clinical trials.
+She has over 20 years of experience in the biotech industry in various roles from early-stage drug discovery and development to advanced stage clinical trials.

 Prof. Angel Porgador, Inventor